akka/akka/akka-docs/src/main/paradox/stream/stream-testkit.md

 The same strategy can be applied for sources as well.
 In the next example we have a source that produces an infinite stream of elements.
 Such source can be tested by asserting that first arbitrary number of elements hold some condition.
-Here the `take` combinator and `Sink.seq` are very useful.
+Here the `take` operator and `Sink.seq` are very useful.

 Scala
 :   @@snip [StreamTestKitDocSpec.scala]($code$/scala/docs/stream/StreamTestKitDocSpec.scala) { #grouped-infinite }